Kayvonk/NoteTakerPatchUp/README.md

 * [Usage](#usage)

 ## Description
-This project was aimed at completing a Note Taker application with the front end already completed.
-The application was intended to save note which can be viewed after they are posted.
+This project was aimed at finishing a Note Taker application with the front end already completed.
+The application was intended to save notes which can be viewed after they are posted.

 ## Installation
 To install, add the repository to you local device.
 Run npm install to obtain the required dependencies and then run node index to start the application.